Colmar Pocket: Push to the Colmar Canal and the battle for Jebsheim

 On 25 January, the U.S. 15th Infantry Regiment followed the course of the 30th Infantry and recaptured the bridge at Maison Rouge.
 A German counterattack, again supported by heavy tank destroyers, overran an exposed rifle company of the 15th Infantry around 08:00 but was unable to drive on the bridge because of U.S. defensive fire.
 Later in the day, U.S. engineers erected a bridge over the Ill north of Maison Rouge, and a battalion of the 15th Infantry supported by tanks attacked to the south, finally securing the bridgehead.
 Over the next two days, the 15th Infantry pushed south toward the towns of Riedwihr and Holtzwihr, entering the Riedwihr Woods.
 German counterattacks were common, but the U.S. troops were able to parry them with support from tanks and tank destroyers.

 On 26 January, on the south edge of the Riedwihr Woods, a German force of infantry and tanks emerged from Holtzwihr to counterattack Company B of the 15th Infantry.
 Believing the odds hopeless, Lieutenant Audie Murphy ordered his men to withdraw into the woods.
 Murphy climbed onto a burning M10 tank destroyer and engaged the Germans with the vehicle's heavy machine gun while calling for artillery fire on his own position.
 Unable to determine where Murphy was firing from, the German force first became confused and then was bombed by U.S. fighter-bombers that had found a hole in the clouds over the battlefield.
-Dismayed, the German force retreated back to Holtzwihr, pursued by Lieutenant Murphy.
+Dismayed, the German force retreated back to Holtzwihr, pursued by Murphy.
 He was subsequently awarded the Medal of Honor.
 Riedwihr fell to the 15th Infantry on 26 January, and Holtzwihr was taken by the 30th Infantry on 27 January.
 The 30th Infantry continued south, reaching the Colmar Canal on 29 January.